John Rylands Research Institute and Library: Exterior

 The library was built on a rectangular plan and subsequent extensions are to the rear.
 It was designed to resemble a church in a decorated neo-Gothic style with Arts and Crafts details.
 It is constructed of Cumbrian sandstone, the interior a delicately shaded 'Shawk' stone (from Dalston, varying in colour between sand and a range of pinks) and the exterior, dark red Barbary stone from Penrith. built around an internal steel framed structure and brick arched flooring.
 The red 'Barbary plain' sandstone, which Champneys believed 'had every chance of proving durable' for the exterior, was an unusual choice in late Victorian Manchester.
 It proved relatively successful, as an inspection by Champneys in 1900 revealed little softening by the 'effects of an atmosphere somewhat charged with chemicals' although, by 1909 some repairs were needed.

 The library has a crypt above which the building has two unequal storeys giving the impression of three.
 The ornate Deansgate façade has an embattled parapet with open-work arcading under which is a central three-bay entrance resembling a monastery gatehouse.
 Its two-centred arched portal has doorways separated by a trumeau and tall windows on either side.
 Above the doors are a pair of small canted oriel windows.
 Surfaces are decorated with lacy blind tracery and finely detailed carving.
-The carving includes the "J. R." monogram, the arms of Rylands, the arms of Rylands' native town, St Helens, and those of five English, two Scottish and two Irish universities and those of Owens College.
+The carving includes the "J. R." monogram, the arms of Rylands, the arms of St Helens (Rylands' native town), and those of five English, two Scottish and two Irish universities and of Owens College.
 On either side of the entrance portal are square two-storey two-bay wings with plain walls with a string course containing grotesques and large octagonal lanterns.
 Behind the entrance portal flanked by square towers is the three-light east window of the reading hall.
 It has reticulated tracery and shafts in a similar style to the parapet.
 In front of the library are Art Nouveau bronze railings with central double gates and lamp standards.